🎉 CYBER MONDAY STARTS NOW — GET $50 OFF WITH HELLOCYBER50 🎉

 You can also make sure to clarify that all premarital debt is separate debt.
 That means any student loans taken out before the marriage will remain that person’s debt in the event of a divorce.

 Another way to protect yourself is to designate whether a non-debtor’s payments towards a debt will be considered a gift or not.
-If it’s not considered a gift, that non-debtor making payments on their spouse’s loans may be eligible for reimbursement should you get a divorce.
+If it’s not considered a gift, the non-debtor making payments on their spouse’s loans may be eligible for reimbursement should you get a divorce.

-A prenup has the ability to protect you from your spouse’s debt.
+A prenup has the ability to protect you from your spouse’s debt (and vice versa).
 Point blank, period.
 A prenup overrides state laws regarding debt division and allows you to create your own determination on who owns what debt.
+This can provide a huge sense of relief for the 48 million Americans with debt.
+And with HelloPrenup, you can get a prenup in the comfort of your own home on our interactive prenup platform.
+It’s user-friendly, fast, and affordable.
+Click here to get started on your prenup today!

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.